 Image credit: Adityamadhav83

-In a multicultural country like Singapore with most of us living in HDBs, it’s likely we’ve seen Indian neighbours decorate their corridors with beautiful rangoli art.
+In a multicultural country like Singapore with most of us living in HDBs, it’s likely we’ve seen Indian neighbours decorate their HDB corridors with beautiful rangoli art.
 Also known as kolam, these patterns are said to attract the goddess Lakshmi into one’s home as a form of protection against evil.

 Kolams look simpler than rangoli, featuring geometric patterns drawn with chalk instead.